rvagg/github-webhook-handler/README.md

 github-webhook-handler exports a single function, use this function to *create* a webhook handler by passing in an *options* object.
 Your options object should contain:

- * `"url"`: the complete case sensitive URL to match when looking at `req.url` for incoming requests.
-Any request not matching this URL will cause the callback function to the handler to be called (sometimes called the `next` handler).
+ * `"path"`: the complete case sensitive path/route to match when looking at `req.url` for incoming requests.
+Any request not matching this path will cause the callback function to the handler to be called (sometimes called the `next` handler).
  * `"secret"`: this is a hash key used for creating the SHA-1 HMAC signature of the JSON blob sent by GitHub.
 You should register the same secret key with GitHub.
 Any request not delivering a `X-Hub-Signature` that matches the signature generated using this key against the blob will be rejected and cause an `'error'` event (also the callback will be called with an `Error` object).

 The resulting **handler** function acts like a common "middleware" handler that you can insert into a processing chain.
 It takes `request`, `response`, and `callback` arguments.
 The `callback` is not called if the request is successfully handled, otherwise it is called either with an `Error` or no arguments.